morgankeys/mcp_espn_ff/architecture.md

 - SWID

 The service should also allow users to sign in to their espn fantasy football account via playwrite browser and then retrieve the appropriate credentials.

+### When to authenticate
+Authentication should be handled as needed; there does not need to be a tool for authentication.
+However, each tool must check

 ### Playwright lifecycle
 - Single-flight: Only one browser authentication can run at a time.
 Concurrent requests receive “Authentication is already in progress.
 Please wait for the current login to complete.”